 - Some sportsbooks will use a system that shows the odds as 5/1, while some display them as +500.
 This is just semantics, as both systems indicate that a winning $100 bet on the team would cash out at 5x that amount ($500).

 - Odds can also be split into fractions.
 A team may be listed as a 9/2 favorite on one book, which is the same as a +450 favorite, i.e. a winning ticket pays out 4.5x the amount of the bet.

 History of MLB futures

-Placing a longshot Futures bet on baseball is a very risky proposition.
-In the NBA, for one, it’s almost akin to throwing away your money.
+Placing a long shot Futures bet on baseball is a very risky proposition.
+In NBA betting, for one, it’s almost akin to throwing away your money.
 The NFL is a bit more unpredictable with its single-elimination postseason, and the MLB is somewhere in between.

 Hence, there is value in placing a small bet on an underdog early in the season.
-The Washington Nationals, Chicago Cubs, and even the slugging Colorado Rockies come to mind as fringe contenders with long odds this year.
-The past three years, the World Series crown has gone to one of the favored teams.
-The Cubs, Astros, and Red Sox paid off after opening the season with odds around +1000 or lower.
 There is a chance that an unexpected champion is crowned, but it is not guaranteed in today’s MLB due to the importance of pitching in the postseason.

 Other ways to bet on the World Series

 For those with wagering experience in other sports, much of the baseball terminology and concepts will be familiar.
 However, as with all sports, there are certain bet types and props that naturally are particular to the individual sport.